 In geographic terms American Baptists have tended to be most numerous in northern states, although church growth in many areas of the South has been realized in recent decades.
 Numerically, American Baptist Churches USA, which includes approximately 5,000 congregations and 1.3-million members, is approximately one-tenth the size of the Southern Baptist Convention and ranks sixth in size among the largest Baptist bodies.

 Growing out of the first Baptist association founded in 1707 American Baptist Churches USA now is comprised of 33 regions.
 They range in size from the individual urban centers of Cleveland, Chicago, New York, Philadelphia, Pittsburgh, Indianapolis and Los Angeles to the 13-state American Baptist Churches of the South, from the 34 congregations of the ABC of Rochester/Genesee to the nearly 500 churches of the West Virginia Baptist Convention.

-The American Baptist Churches Mission Center in Valley Forge, Pa., has served since 1962 as a major site for the ongoing planning of domestic and overseas mission work, and for the production of various resources designed to help local churches and their leaders in their ministries.
+The American Baptist Churches Mission Center in Valley Forge, Pa., served from 1962-2019 as a major site for the ongoing planning of domestic and overseas mission work, and for the production of various resources designed to help local churches and their leaders in their ministries.
 In 2018-2019, organizations working out of the Valley Forge building sold the larger Mission Center property and relocated to nearby office buildings, creating a new American Baptist Churches USA neighborhood.